[Attachment(s) from Dipak Shah djshah1944@yahoo.com [SolapurCAs] included below]

 Dear Patrons,

 Recently, the CLB in Shri Narottam Singh Vs. Notam India Pvt.
-Ltd. [LSI-575-CLB-2015-(NDEL)]while allowing the petition filed by petitioner u/s 397 & 398 of Cos.
+Ltd. [LSI-575-CLB-2015-(NDEL)], while allowing the petition filed by petitioner u/s 397 & 398 of Cos.
 Act, 1956 for oppression against his brother ('respondent'), held as invalid & oppressive, the resignation letter used by respondent director to show that petitioner ceased to be director in the company.
 CLB rejected respondent's contention that the petition was not maintainable as another petition was filed before Civil Court alleging forgery of resignation letter.
 The Civil Judge had dismissed the suit as petitioner could not produce proof of forgery.

 The authors, Vyapak Desai (Partner & Head of International Litigation & Dispute Resolution Practice at Nishith Desai Associates), Payel Chatterjee (Senior Associate) and Prashant Prakhar (Associate, Corporate & Regulatory Practice), on a close perusal of the above ruling, opine that the principles of res judicata are not applicable in cases where the reliefs sought are different in nature based on statutory rights and could not have been granted by an earlier court.